 You know not to do this, but it bears repeating.
 There is no safe amount of alcohol or drugs for driving a motorcycle, so if you have imbibed, take a cab or ask a friend for a ride.
 Unless you are 100% sober, you should not risk your life and the safety of others by hopping on your motorcycle.

 Avoid Driving When Sleepy

-A recent study from the American Automobile Association (AAA) found that nearly 10% of crashes involving damage to property or other people involve a driver who drove when they were drowsy.
+According to the National Highway Traffic Safety Administration (NHTSA), 697 (1.9%) motor vehicle fatalities in 2019 involved a driver who drove when they were drowsy.
 Make sure you are alert – not just sober – before you hop on your bike.